PoisotLab/ms_network_prediction/manuscript.md

 associated with our measurement due to our choice of test and training sets [@Arlot2010SurCro], in the same conceptual vein as data bootstrapping.

-We still have define what _predictive accuracy_ means in the context of interaction network prediction.
+We still have to define what _predictive accuracy_ means in the context of interaction network prediction.
 In the proof-of-concept, we used a neural-network to perform binary classification by predicting the presence/absence of an interaction between any two species.
 There are two